Bhutan national futsal team

 The Bhutan national futsal team represents Bhutan in men's international futsal.
 The team is controlled by the governing body of football and futsal in Bhutan, the Bhutan Football Federation, which is currently a member of the Asian Football Federation and the regional body the South Asian Football Federation.
-Futsal used to be very much in an embryonic stage of development in Bhutan, with the team only having played eight competitive matches.
-A national team was selected at very short notice for the fourth Asian Indoor and Martial Arts Games held in Incheon, Korea, in 2013.
+Futsal used to be very much in an embryonic stage of development in Bhutan, with the team only having played eight competitive matches, ahead of the fourth Asian Indoor and Martial Arts Games held in Incheon, Korea, in 2013.
 In their first game, they were soundly beaten 29–1 by Thailand, despite scoring through Dawa Dhendup in the first minute.
 The team is currently ranked 150th and last in the world futsal rankings.

 By establishing National League and investing in futsal infrastructure, conditions have significantly improved since then.